aol/cyclops-integration/cyclops-reactor/readme.md

 2. LazyPVectorX         (A persistent Vector - an ArrayList analogue)
 3. LazyPQueueX          (A persistent Queue)
 4. LazyPSetX            (A persistent Set)
-4. LazyPOrderedSetX     (A persistent OrderedSet)
+5. LazyPOrderedSetX     (A persistent OrderedSet)
+6. LazyPBagX            (A persistent Bag)

 ### Notes :